tkjaergaard/wordpress-quick-starter/README.md

 ## Boilerplate

-The script clones my [wordpress-starter-template](https://github.com/tkjaergaard/wordpress-starter-template) into the themes directory for you to get started.
+The script clones my [wordpress-starter-template](https://github.com/tkjaergaard/wordpress-starter-template) into the themes directory to you to get started.

+## Clean up

+The script cleans up the default Wordpress installation.
+It removes all starter themes and plugins and the readme.html file.

 ## Notice

-The command is adjusted for my current setup at my OSX machine, and you might wanne change some things in the script if you intend to use it.
-But it might be a good boilerplate to automate you wordpress installation workflow.
+The command is adjusted for my current setup at my OSX machine, and you might wanna change some things in the script if you intend to use it yourself.
+But it might be a good boilerplate to automate your wordpress installation workflow.

 ## Author
 Thomas Kjaergaard